ymatevva/DSA-FMI/HW_1/1/README.md

-# HW1 - Browser Tabs Management
+# HW1 - Browser Tabs Management System

 This project implements a tab management system for a browser.
 Each tab stores a URL and a timestamp representing the time when the page was loaded.
 The program allows managing multiple tabs, navigating between them, opening and closing tabs, and visiting web pages via a command-line interface.